superidol1890/PropHuntReloaded/README.md

 <!-- | Infection Mode | Whether Props become Seekers when they are killed | True |  -->

 ## Installation
-Download the zip from the [latest release](https://github.com/ugackMiner53/PropHunt/releases), and extract the contents into your Among Us game folder.
+Download the zip from the [latest release](https://github.com/superidol1890/PropHuntReloaded/releases), and extract the contents into your Among Us game folder.

 Although the mod *may* work on official servers, it is highly discouraged to do so, and will likely get you banned.
 Instead, try to setup your own modded server using [Impostor](https://github.com/Impostor/Impostor) or another Reactor compatible server.

-## Compatability
-Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!

 It is also designed to work well with other mods, but you may run into incompatibilities with certain tested mods.
 File an [issue](https://github.com/ugackMiner53/PropHunt/issues) if you find any problems!